influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 {{< youtube 714uHkxKM6U >}}

 {{% note %}}
-[Templatable resources](/influxdb/v2.1/influxdb-templates/#template-resources) are scoped to a single organization, so the simplest way to create a template is to create a new organization, build the template within the organization, and then [export all resources](#export-all-resources) as a template.
+[Template resources](/influxdb/v2.1/influxdb-templates/#template-resources) are scoped to a single organization, so the simplest way to create a template is to create a new organization, build the template within the organization, and then [export all resources](#export-all-resources) as a template.
 {{% /note %}}